 University faculties and units from non-partner universities

-Universities that cover HASS in a single faculty or other functional group can link their activities with the Council's network through membership in this category.
+Universities that cover HASS in a single faculty or other functional groups can link their activities with CHASS’s network through membership in this category.

 National councils, institutions and major peak bodies

-For national institutions and peak bodies, the Council provides an opportunity to network with peer organisations and gauge what issues have relevance and urgency across the sector.
+For national institutions and peak bodies, CHASS provides an opportunity to network with peer organisations and understand relevant issues across the sector.
 It is for organisations with a narrower discipline focus than bodies in the first category.
-It includes organisations involved in training and arts practice and those involved in research and allows libraries and museums to connect to organisations with expertise in specific disciplines.
-With an increasing focus on multidisciplinary approaches to policy, and governments seeking a coordinated response to reviews and consultation processes, Council membership provides peak bodies and national institutions a point where they can test their views and coordinate consultation with the Australian Government.
+It includes organisations involved in training and Arts practice and those involved in research and allows libraries and museums to connect to organisations with expertise in specific disciplines.
+With an increasing focus on multidisciplinary approaches to policy, and governments seeking a coordinated response to reviews and consultation processes, CHASS membership provides peak bodies and national institutions a point where they can test their views and coordinate consultation with the Australian Government.

 Research centres, training and collecting institutions

-Many of the university and industry based research centres are partnerships across universities and business.
-The Council gives these centres entry to a network actively promoting and advocating for collaboration and innovation.
-Training institutions in the HASS area are at the forefront of providing the creative skills and developing talent in new areas of the economy and creative arts – the Council's network links them with peers across the country and in universities, as well as providing links to industry and practitioner groups.
+Many university/industry-based research centres are partnerships across universities and business.
+CHASS gives these centres entry to a network actively promoting and advocating for collaboration and innovation.
+Training institutions in the HASS area are at the forefront of providing the creative skills and developing talent in new areas of the economy and creative arts – CHASS’s network links them with peers across the country and in universities, as well as providing links to industry and practitioner groups.

 Large practitioner and professional associations, learned societies

-For flagship associations for artists and arts organisations, industry groups including the professional associations in collecting professionals; major associations for academic researchers and university based teachers in specific disciplines; and teacher organisations in key HASS areas.
-The Council provides these societies and associations with a sector wide network and news, and events based on the urgent issues under policy review.
+For flagship associations for artists and arts organisations, industry groups including the professional associations in collecting professionals; major associations for academic researchers and university-based teachers in specific disciplines; and teacher organisations in key HASS areas.
+CHASS provides these societies and associations with a sector-wide network and news, and events based on the urgent issues under policy review.

 Smaller practitioner, business associations and learned societies

-This category is for part time and voluntary non-profits, smaller societies of academic researchers and teachers in specific disciplines.
-The Council offers a network to access sector wide news and events, and to bring your organisation and its goals to the attention of the sector.
+This category is for part-time and voluntary non-profits, smaller societies of academic researchers and teachers in specific disciplines.
+CHASS offers a network to access sector-wide news and events and to bring your organisation and its goals to the attention of the sector.